When I wrote these closing words in the waning days of 2015, Seattle was a city full of holes — both literally and symbolically.

 When one considers how Mark Sidran and Kurt Cobain uncannily represented the sociocultural yin and yang of Seattle circa 1993, it should make perfect sense that Nirvana released their final studio album In Utero merely one month after Sidran’s dog-whistle op-ed appeared in The Seattle Times.
-While Sidran prepared to unleash his draconian civility ordinances upon Seattle’s underclass that same year, Cobain responded to the absurdity of global mega-stardom with a deliberately shrill set of glorious anti-anthems, guaranteed to sell at least one million copies that same autumn, despite its brazen gadfly stance.
+While Sidran prepared to unleash his draconian civility ordinances upon Seattle’s underclass that same year, Cobain responded to the absurdity of global mega-stardom with a deliberately shrill set of glorious anti-anthems, guaranteed by Nirvana’s fame to sell at least one million copies that same autumn, despite its brazen gadfly stance.

-When one considers in turn Cobain’s iconic self-destruction the following spring in the context of Sidranism’s local political ascendancy — as well as the nascence of Amazon.com that same year — Seattle’s perpetual collective anxiety should seem inevitably dystopian.
+When one considers in turn Cobain’s iconic self-destruction the following spring in the context of Sidranism’s local political ascendancy — as well as the nascence of Amazon that same year — Seattle’s perpetual collective anxiety should seem inevitably dystopian.

 Meanwhile, Seattle’s erstwhile progressive municipal promise remains today uncertain, indeed.

 Excerpted from City of Anxiety: An Alternative History of Seattle, a book-length work in progress.